Amatory: 1998–2001: Early years

-2001–2004: Fortune's Always Hiding (Вечно Прячется Судьба)
+2001–2004: Fate's Eternally Hiding (Вечно Прячется Судьба)

 After the demo was recorded, Amatory decided to experiment with innovative musical approach.
-In September, 2001, Alexey Lexus Ovchinnikov (Russian: Алексей Овчинников), the school mate of [DENVER], joined the band and became their rapper.
-His recruitment played a large role in shaping the band's new sound.

-In the spring of 2002 they also recruited Alexey Liolik Skornyakov who had AKAI S1100 – a professional sampler from the late eighties.
-It diversified their new rap/metal approach with electronic sound.

-The team recorded an EP called The Bread" (Russian: Хлеб) together with SPERMADONARZ (a joint project of the musicians from the bands Кирпичи and Animal Jazz).
-It was released on double-sided cassettes by the independent record label Caravan Records in November 2002, with Amatory at the A-side and SPERMADONARZ at the B-side.

 A concert in support of "The Bread" was scheduled on November 26, 2002, in a new club "Orlandina".
 All the bandmates were there on time except of Liolik who had mysteriously disappeared.
 Later they found out that Liolik was on his way to the club when he was stopped by a police patrol to verify his documents and unexpectedly was drafted into the military service for two years following PJ.
 In this way Amatory lost their second musician because of the Russian armed forces.